mixmaxhq/custody-plugin-log-notifier/README.md

 Make sure you also configure the plugin as in the next section.

-Note that this only supports OS X at the moment.
+Note that this only supports OS X [at the moment][Windows and Linux support].

 ## Usage